Kioubit/pndpd/README.md

 proxyInstance.Start()
 proxyInstance.Stop()
 ````
-Pull request are welcome for any functionality you add.
+Pull requests are welcome for any functionality you add.